dottjt/plastic/chapters/06-therapy.md

 ### Therapy: What is success?

--->

 "Maybe I just don't feel successful in life," I uttered to the therapist.

 "Well, what's your idea of success?" the therapist responded.

 "I don't know.
-Maybe it's having sex three times a week.
-Owning a home.
-I just don't feel successful," dispersed the words from my mouth, as I dipped my face like a stubborn penguin into the plastic cup containing the remaining few drops of water I'd clearly already finshed.
-In actual fact, my dream was to become a writer.
-I'm not quite sure when the obsession began, but it was an all-consuming affair with my imagination.
-An innocent ploy for self-discovery, held in sanctuary by
+Maybe it's having sex three times a week with a hooker who'll remember my name.
+I guess I just want to feel less terrible about everything."
+These were the words which dispersed from my mouth, as I dipped my face into a plastic cup of water like a stubborn penguin.
+Suckling the remaining few drops I'd clearly already finshed, if only because I felt anxious sharing the hollow life that laid before me.
+Perishing in a pool of lethargy.

 "What do you think success would feel like?"

-"I guess I would be happy.
-Possibly content and fulfilled with myself, like if felt a sense of confidence and pride in who I was," I said.
+"I'm not sure.
+I guess I would be happy with my life.
+Like I'd achieved a lot or become famous, or something," I said.

-"And do you think you would it's possible to feel those things without success?"
+"And do you think it's possible to feel be without having achieved a lot or without becoming famous?"
 Fucking bitch.
-She had me.
-I knew she fuckin' had me, as the tight-lipped dryness in her eyes protruded like a telescopic rape device.
-I should have sued the bitch while I had the chance.
-I knew it wasn't a complete waste of time
+I knew she had me.
+I fuckin' knew it, as the tight-lipped dryness in her eyes protruded from her soul and grabbed me by the throat, like a telescopic rape device.
+I should have clocked the bitch while I had the chance.

-"Yeah, I guess you're right.
-Maybe it is possible to be happy without chasing my ideas of success.
-But what point is being happy if you're not successful?"
-Certainly, I was doubtful she pleased to deal with my inane bullshit on a Friday at 10am, as she pondered the state of her frozen eggs, suspended in a vat of pickle-juice to be extracted once her online dating profile came to full fruition.
-"Only a matter of time now," she would utter to herself in a fiendish tone, waiting patiently to ensnare her personal toy-boy to be kept and pleasured.
-Although perhaps that was just her job.
+"I don't know, maybe.
+But what's point in being happy if you're not successful?"
+HA.
+Die you insufferable bitch.
+Certainly, I doubt she was pleased to deal with my inane bullshit on a Sunday at 10am in the morning, as she sat there pondering about the ambiguous state of her frozen eggs, suspended in a vat of pickle juice to be extracted and adorned once her online dating profile had come to full fruition.
+"It's only a matter of time now," she'd utter to herself in a fiendish tone, drizzled in an indignant ambivalence of sexual unrest, awaiting patiently to ensnare her personal toy-boy of lust n' pleasure.
+Perhaps I was on the list.

-"Well, what's the point of being successful if you're not happy?
-It sounds like you're not quite sure what it is you want.
-You view success as a list of objectives to complete, that you also seem to conflate with how you think it will make you feel." she said.

-"So what should I do then?
-Should I just buy the kool-aid and just pursue mindless pleasures instead?"

-"I wouldn't go to that extreme."

-"So would say that you view success as a list of objectives to complete, that you conflate with how you feel?"

-"What about being feeling itself?
-What value do you place on say, happiness?"
+"Maybe you don't quite know what you want because your idea of what you think you want, success, or at least your idea of success as a list of things to achieve, differs from how you want to feel.
+Which is happy, which arguably is completely independent of success itself" she said.

 ### Discuss Happiness

+-->

+I wasn't sure what to think, but at the very least it felt as if I couldn't win.
+Certainly I knew she didn't make

+All I knew was that this woman in the brown cardigan didn't make me happy, although perhaps nothing would.

 Happiness was never something that